daegalus/csrd/content.en/03-rules/03-fantasy-rules-module.md

 * **Good wooden door (level 3):** This is a stronger door meant to provide some security, such as for a typical house or shop.
 * **Strong wooden door (level 4):** This is a heavy door reinforced with wood or metal to make it difficult to break.
 An especially strong wooden door, such as the main entrance to a fort or castle, is probably level 5.
 * **Stone door (level 5):** These heavy doors are usually carved from a solid block of stone and designed to pivot on a center point.
 They are common in places like dungeons where wood and metal are scarce.
 Stone doors are vulnerable to piercing weapons (attacks are eased) but resistant to bashing and slashing weapons (attacks are hindered).
-* **Iron door (level 6):** A solid iron door is meant to protect something very valuable or vulnerable, such as a vault or a king’s tomb.
+* **Iron door (level 6):** A solid iron door is meant to protect something very valuable or vulnerable, such as a vault or a king's tomb.
 In a damp environment like a dungeon, they tend to rust and stick in place.
 * **Wooden portcullis (level 3):** The gaps in a portcullis present more defense opportunities than a door, such as allowing archers to fire at the creatures trapped by it.
-They’re also useful in closing access to a waterway without impacting its flow.
-A wooden portcullis is relatively fragile and usually isn’t meant to keep anyone out for long.
+They're also useful in closing access to a waterway without impacting its flow.
+A wooden portcullis is relatively fragile and usually isn't meant to keep anyone out for long.
 * **Iron portcullis (level 6):** Much sturdier than wood, an iron portcullis is meant to keep creatures in place as long as necessary.
 Often the best way to get past a portcullis is to lift it instead of breaking it, but some are designed to lock in place to prevent this.
 A door to a prison cell is essentially a type of iron portcullis.

 ## Traps

-One common element of fantasy exploration—particularly for castles and dungeons—is the danger of traps.
+One common element of fantasy exploration---particularly for castles and dungeons---is the danger of traps.

 ### Triggering Traps

-Mechanical traps have a triggering mechanism—something set up to react when an unauthorized creature is in the area.
-Magical traps have triggers that are usually based on proximity—if a creature enters the area the trap is “watching,” it activates.
+Mechanical traps have a triggering mechanism---something set up to react when an unauthorized creature is in the area.
+Magical traps have triggers that are usually based on proximity---if a creature enters the area the trap is "watching," it activates.

 ### Finding Traps

 {{< hint warning >}}
-Most characters won’t notice traps unless actively looking for them; they don’t know a trap is in the area until their presence, movement, or action triggers it.
+Most characters won't notice traps unless actively looking for them; they don't know a trap is in the area until their presence, movement, or action triggers it.
 Characters can passively or actively search for traps if they suspect such dangers are present.

 Passive searching for traps means one character (usually in the front of the group) is carefully checking the area before moving forward.
 This means the group moves at about half normal speed, but they get to make a search roll for any traps the GM has in their path.
-Allowing characters to passively search in this way means the players don’t have to keep stating over and over that they’re looking for traps.
+Allowing characters to passively search in this way means the players don't have to keep stating over and over that they're looking for traps.
 The drawback for them is that it takes them more time to get anywhere (which means time-based special abilities and cyphers will run out sooner).

 Active searching is used when the characters worry or suspect that there is a trap in the area and want to find it.
 Active searching takes about one round for each immediate area searched.
-Rather than having the players make separate rolls for each immediate area, the GM should have them make one roll for the entire room; if successful, they find the trap, and if they fail, they don’t find it.
-If there is a second trap, the GM can have them make another roll after they’ve resolved the first trap.
+Rather than having the players make separate rolls for each immediate area, the GM should have them make one roll for the entire room; if successful, they find the trap, and if they fail, they don't find it.
+If there is a second trap, the GM can have them make another roll after they've resolved the first trap.
 {{< /hint >}}

 ### Disabling, Damaging, And Bypassing Traps

-A character can attempt to disable a trap so it’s no longer able to activate or harm anyone.
-Normally this task has the same difficulty as the trap’s level, but some traps are rickety and easy to disable, while others are carefully crafted and much harder to disable.
+A character can attempt to disable a trap so it's no longer able to activate or harm anyone.
+Normally this task has the same difficulty as the trap's level, but some traps are rickety and easy to disable, while others are carefully crafted and much harder to disable.
 Traps are objects and use the object damage track.
 Characters can attack a trap with weapons or special abilities to damage or destroy it.
 Some traps may be vulnerable to certain attacks or unusual means of sabotage (such as hammering a piton into a groove where a blade springs out).
 Magical traps can be damaged or disabled with special abilities.

 Instead of disabling a trap, a character can try to bypass it so they and their allies can get past it without triggering it but still leave it as a danger to anyone else who passes through the area.
 The task to bypass a trap is hindered by two steps

 Failing an attempt to disable, bypass, or sabotage a trap means it activates.
-Usually the trap’s target is the acting character, and the trap’s attack is eased because the character placed themselves in harm’s way
+Usually the trap's target is the acting character, and the trap's attack is eased because the character placed themselves in harm's way

-Unless a character has the ability to manipulate magic, it’s very difficult to bypass a magical trap (the attempt is hindered by two additional steps).
+Unless a character has the ability to manipulate magic, it's very difficult to bypass a magical trap (the attempt is hindered by two additional steps).

 ### Understanding The Listings

 The rest of the chapter presents a large number of traps with game stats.
 Every trap is presented by name, followed by a standard template that includes the following categories.
-If an entry doesn’t apply to a particular trap, it is omitted from the listing.
+If an entry doesn't apply to a particular trap, it is omitted from the listing.

 **Level:** Like the difficulty of a task, each trap has a level.
 You use the level to determine the target number a PC must reach to find, evade, or disable the trap.
-In each entry, the difficulty number for the trap is listed after its level (always three times the trap’s level).
+In each entry, the difficulty number for the trap is listed after its level (always three times the trap's level).

 **Description:** This general description explains what the trap does, how it operates, whether it resets automatically, if it has a limited number of uses, and so on.

 **Damage Inflicted:** Generally, when a trap hits a creature, it inflicts its level in damage regardless of the form of attack (arrow, poison, collapsing ceiling, and so on).
-The entries always specify the amount of damage inflicted, even if it’s the normal amount for a trap of its level.
+The entries always specify the amount of damage inflicted, even if it's the normal amount for a trap of its level.

-**Modifications:** Use these numbers when a trap’s information says to use a different target number.
-For example, a level 4 trap might say “defends as level 5,” which means PCs attacking it or trying to disable it must roll a target number of 15 (for difficulty 5) instead of 12 (for difficulty 4).
-Typical modifiers are to the trap’s attacks, defenses, and stealth (how hard or easy it is to notice the trap).
+**Modifications:** Use these numbers when a trap's information says to use a different target number.
+For example, a level 4 trap might say "defends as level 5," which means PCs attacking it or trying to disable it must roll a target number of 15 (for difficulty 5) instead of 12 (for difficulty 4).
+Typical modifiers are to the trap's attacks, defenses, and stealth (how hard or easy it is to notice the trap).

 **GM Intrusion:** This entry suggests one or more ways to use GM intrusions in an encounter with the trap.
-It’s just one possible idea of many, and the GM is encouraged to come up with their own uses of the game mechanic.
+It's just one possible idea of many, and the GM is encouraged to come up with their own uses of the game mechanic.

 ### Common Trap Poisons